-Generally, you don't use apostrophes to make words or abbreviations plural (e.g., CDs, 1970s, hats), but we have a few exceptions.
+But English does have a few exceptions.
 For example, you can use apostrophes when they help eliminate confusion, which happens most often with single letters.
-Mind your p's and q's is the typical spelling, and we write that the word aardvark has 3 a's, not 3 as.
+"Mind your p's and q's" is typically spelled with apostrophes after the letter P and Q, and we write that the word "aardvark" has 3 a's, not 3 as.